angr/angr/docs/extending-angr/simprocedures.rst

-Binary>`, dynamically linked programs have a list of symbols that they must import from the libraries they have listed as dependencies, and angr will make sure, rain or shine, that every import symbol gets resolved by *some* address, whether it's a real implementaion of the function or just a dummy address hooked with a do-nothing stub.
+Binary>`, dynamically linked programs have a list of symbols that they must import from the libraries they have listed as dependencies, and angr will make sure, rain or shine, that every import symbol gets resolved by *some* address, whether it's a real implementation of the function or just a dummy address hooked with a do-nothing stub.
 As a result, you can just use the ``Project.hook_symbol`` API to hook the address referred to by a symbol!